 10. How do I get a prescription?

-- The registered physician will enter a prescription in the CURT system.
+- The registered physician will enter a prescription in the Compassionate Use Registry of Texas (CURT) system.

 - The patient or legal guardian will then have the ability to go to any of the dispensaries to have the prescription filled.

 - The patient or legal guardian will need to provide identification and patient's last name, date of birth, and last 5 of social security number.

 11. What should I do if my prescription is not found by the dispensing organization?